Hampton Road Protected Bike Lane – Design

 Hi I’d like to know how much did they city spend putting in the concrete kerb bike lane in ord st and then how much did they spend ripping it up a few months later Hopefully this won’t be the wasteful as the last attempt And yes I do want to know the figures of how much was wasted

-brianjury asked almost 2 years ago
+brianjury asked over 2 years ago

 Hi Brianjury,